 You would want to do this exercise for 2 to 3 sets each with 6 to 10 reps.

 You can also add another dumbbell to the mix; so you hold one dumbbell in each hand and you bend to your left side then back to your initial position and then to the right, following the same pattern.

 3. Barbell Side Bend

-And the final variation we have is the barbell side bend exercise, in this variation we use a barbell to perform the exercise, this helps oblique, abdominal, and back muscles.
+And the final variation we have is the barbell side bend exercise, in this variation we use a barbell – can be a short barbell, or a standard one depending on the one you have or how tall (or short) you are yourself – to perform the exercise, which helps oblique, abdominal, and back muscles.

 - Step 1 – You begin by standing upright and placing the barbell behind your head using both of your hands at a level slightly below your neck.

 - Step 2 – Now while keeping your head up straight, bend over to your left side as far as you can and then go back to your original position.

 - Step 3 – Then move to the right as far as you can and then go back to the original position.

 - Step 4 – Repeat this pattern for the desired number of reps.

 This is a visual illustration of this exercise